MUSIC THERAPY PROGRAMMING For Kids age 5-8

 It includes information for people with hearing loss and their families, audiologists, music therapists, musicians, and music educators.

-FHSR is so excited to welcome Laurie Berkner, a nationally beloved children’s music artist as our Cheers for Ears 2021 entertainment.
+FHSR is so excited to welcome Laurie Berkner, a nationally beloved children’s music artist again as our Cheers for Ears 2022 entertainment.

-We will be singing, dancing and making music together virtually, while staying safe at home.
+We will be singing, dancing and making music together at the iconic venue Ravinia.

 Laurie shares her talent with audiences all over the world through her YouTube channel.